LBNL-ETA/CyDER/README.md

 3. From the Git Shell command prompt,

     create a folder which should contain the files on the CyDER repository by typing

+        mkdir cyder-repo

+4. change to the created folder by typing

+        cd cyder-repo

+From the Github Shell command prompt, you can execute any `git` command.

+To download, edit, and add new files see the commands listed in the section above.

+[^install]: In the installation process, you might be asked to log into your repository, just skip this section.